pypi/warehouse/docs/user/trusted-publishers/creating-a-project-through-oidc.md

 ---
-title: Creating a PyPI project with a trusted publisher
+title: Creating a PyPI Project with a Trusted Publisher
 ---

 {{ preview('oidc-publishing') }}